1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Pacific Planetarium Association - Mini Grants Mini Grant Application Form [ 2026 Applications will be accepted April 24 through May 29 ] In June of 2020, the PPA created the mini grants program in response to negative impacts the Covid-19 pandemic had on planetariums.
+Pacific Planetarium Association - Mini Grants Mini Grant Application Form [ 2026 Applications will be accepted April 17 through May 29 ] In June of 2020, the PPA created the mini grants program in response to negative impacts the Covid-19 pandemic had on planetariums.
 We awarded ten grants of $500 and $400 with succes s reflected in the recipients' reports .
 PPA continues this program .

-For the 202 6 program, the maximum amount of each grant will be $1000 and up to 3 applicants were to be selected.
+For the 202 6 program, the maximum amount of each grant will be $1000 and up to 3 applicants will be selected.
 PPA Mini Grant Guidelines The PPA accepts applications for mini grants to planetariums.
 The PPA is the community of planetariums in Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, and Washington.

 Though any planetarium can apply for a mini grant, priority is given to PPA members.
 See our membership page for how to become a PPA member.
 Above all, each applicant must show a need for the grant and communicate a specific use for the funds.